Invest in our sustainable fairafric shares!

 Chief of Staff

-Griselda has extensive experience in accounting and supports the strategic planning and implementation of the fairafric brand, marketing, HR and operations in Ghana.
+Griselda brings a wealth of experience in accounting and supports the strategic planning and implementation of the fairafric brand, marketing, HR and operations in Ghana.

 Henry Langma